 Whether you’ve lived in your home for one year, five years, or 10, there are unique basement problems you’ll want to watch for.Schedule Free Inspection

 Your basement is more sensitive to damage than you might think.
-Throughout your tenure as a homeowner, you may find yourself contending with a myriad of basement problems—but professional contractors serving Birmingham, AL, can help you take the steps you need to protect your new property.
+Throughout your tenure as a homeowner, you may find yourself contending with a myriad of basement problems—but basement professionals serving Birmingham, AL, can help you take the steps you need to protect your property.

 What’s more exciting than moving into a new home for the first time?
 As you’re getting settled, you’ll need to make a point of scheduling a basement inspection.
-While setting up annual home inspections with area contractors is never a bad idea, kicking off an early basement inspection will let you get ahead of the common problems that plague new homeowners.
-These problems can include but are not limited to:
+While setting up annual home inspections with area professionals is never a bad idea, kicking off an early basement inspection will let you get ahead of the common problems that plague new homeowners.
+These problems usually include:

 - Pests – As soon as water can get into your home, pests can too.
 Termites and other wood-loving insects can rapidly destroy the unprotected structural supports you have throughout your home.
 Similarly, animals like mice and rats can destroy any utilities you have in your basement.

 It’s often impossible to predict what kind of problems may plague your home unless you have experience in the field.
 That said, if you forgo basement waterproofing measures, or if damage escapes your notice during an inspection, you may find yourself contending with these common basement problems five years into your homeownership:

 - Bowing walls – The drywall and concrete in your home will absorb more water than you anticipate, especially if moisture enters your home at an unusually rapid rate.
 With that in mind, you may start to notice your walls bowing either in toward your basement or out toward the rest of your property, compromising the integrity of your home as they go.